I Saw Three Ships

 "I Saw Three Ships (Come Sailing In)" is an English Christmas carol, listed as number 700 in the Roud Folk Song Index.
 The earliest printed version of "I Saw Three Ships" is from the 17th century, possibly Derbyshire, and was also published by William Sandys in 1833.
 The song was probably traditionally known as "As I Sat On a Sunny Bank", and was particularly popular in Cornwall.

-Lyrics
+Lyrics and melody

 The modern lyrics are from an 1833 version by the English lawyer and antiquarian William Sandys, and consist of nine verses.

 The lyrics mention the ships sailing into Bethlehem, but the nearest body of water is the Dead Sea about 20 mile away.
-The reference to three ships is thought to originate in the three ships that bore the purported relics of the Biblical magi to Cologne Cathedral in the 12th century.
-Another possible reference is to Wenceslaus II, King of Bohemia, who bore a coat of arms "Azure three galleys argent".
+The reference to three ships is thought to originate in the three ships that bore the purported relics of the Biblical Magi to Cologne Cathedral in the 12th century.
+Another possible reference is to King Wenceslaus II of Bohemia, who bore a coat of arms "Azure three galleys argent".
 Another suggestion is that the ships are actually the camels used by the Magi, as camels are frequently referred to as "ships of the desert".